 The FLA’s Industry Outlook Survey gauges senior executives’ opinions across the asset finance, consumer finance and motor finance markets about the outlook for the UK economy and the markets they represent.
-The Q1 2021 survey results are based on results received from 79 FLA members between 16 December 2020 and 8 January 2021 and therefore capture some of the recent developments in the economy.
+The Q2 2021 survey results are based on responses received from 81 FLA members during April 2021.

-The majority of respondents expect no change in the availability of funding over the next three or twelve months - 84% and 77% respectively (Fig. 3).
-Just over half of respondents (51%) expected the cost of funding to remain stable over the next year, while a third of respondents expected some increase in funding costs.
+Respondents’ views on the availability of funding have improved since the Q1 2021 survey.
+While the majority of respondents continued to expect no change in the availability of funding over the next twelve months (62%), over a third (35%) anticipated some increase in funding availability (Fig. 3).
+A smaller proportion of respondents in the Q2 2021 survey (42%) than in Q1 2021 (62%) expected the cost of funding to remain stable over the next year, with 47% anticipating some increase in funding costs.

-However, respondents were less optimistic when asked about UK business insolvencies.
-92% of respondents expected some increase in the number of UK business insolvencies over the next twelve months, with almost half (49%) expecting a significant increase (Fig. 6).
+The majority of respondents continue to expect the impact of the pandemic to lead to higher levels of business insolvencies.
+88% of respondents expected some increase in the number of UK business insolvencies over the next twelve months, but only 29% anticipated a significant increase compared with 49% at the time of the Q1 2021 survey (Fig. 6).

-90% of respondents expected some increase in the number of personal insolvencies over the next twelve months, with almost two thirds (64%) expecting a slight increase (Fig. 7).
+Overall, 85% of respondents to the Q2 2021 survey expected some increase in the number of personal insolvencies over the next twelve months, with three-quarters expecting a slight increase (Fig. 7).

-Over two thirds of respondents expected some increase in the number of retail motor dealership insolvencies over the next twelve months, although most (54%) expected this increase to be slight.
-31% of respondents expected no change (Fig. 8).
+60% of respondents expected some increase in the number of retail motor dealership insolvencies over the next twelve months, although most (54%) expected this increase to be slight (Fig. 8).

 The Q3 2021 Industry Outlook Survey will be published in July 2021.